The Two Sides of the Yucatan Peninsula

 The Yucatan Peninsula is a natural gem of Mexico.
 It juts out into the Caribbean and the Golf of Mexico being flanked with turquoise and emerald seas on either side.
 It is geographically close to hundreds of millions of people with a short flight and offers a huge range of attractions.
 There are thousands of years of Mayan history on the peninsula, including many temples and ancient cities.
 Then there are the natural formations of the cenotes, reefs and exotic flora a fauna that inhabit the peninsula.
 It is also home to super trendy places like Tulum and huge all inclusive hotels that cater to thousands of people each month.
 The Yucatan Peninsula is certainly a land of contrast.

 If you are someone who has visited the Riviera Maya and perhaps not explored beyond the beaches and the larger tourist attractions, you might wonder what you might be missing on the other side of the peninsula.
-If you have thought about moving to the Yucatan Peninsula, you might wonder what is the difference between the two sides.
+Have you thought about moving to the Yucatan Peninsula, you might wonder what the difference between the two sides is.
 If you have never been to this part of Mexico, you might wonder what areas might fit more your expectations for a vacation.
 In this article we will breakdown the difference and what each side has to offer.

 Who are the tourists that visit the Quintana Roo side of the peninsula?